compmeist/simple_js_cache/README.md

 # simple_js_cache
-fast and simple persistent (async) dual-layer cache for ES6 browser application data
+fast and simple persistent (async and sync) dual-layer cache for ES6 browser application data

 ##  Features
 -  can handle integer keys
 -  lightweight ( no time or object age tracking )
--  dual layer ( global Map object and indexedDB )
+-  dual layer ( Map() object and indexedDB )
 -  generally non-blocking
+-  quick sync reads are available, if the item has already been read

 ## Caveats
 -  Assumes localStorage/IndexedDB capability in browser  ( and assumes ES6 )